carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/GettingStarted/why-use-utility-ai.md

 - Flee from the enemy?
 - Attack the enemy?

-One drawback of other AI systems is that the decision-making conditions are based on **a threshold**.
+One drawback of other AI systems is that the decision-making conditions are usually based on **a threshold**.
 Consider this decision-making logic for an Enemy AI:
 ```cs
 if(ShouldAttackPlayer())
 	AttackPlayer()